GIScience/ors-map-client/README.md

 npm install
 ```

-3. In the `src/config` folder, create a copy of the following files, without `-example` in their names:
+3. Copy fo the files in the `src/config-example` to `src/config`, without `-example` in their names.
+The files are:

 - app-config-`example`.js => **app-config.js**
 - ors-map-filters`-example`.js => **ors-map-filters.js**